 I already live with melancholia and I have struggled with several seasons of mild depression in my life, so the Fall and Winter can do me in if I’m not proactive.

-Here are my absolute best tips to battle against the weather’s effects on my mood every year (in the order I implement them throughout my day):
+Here are my absolute best tips to battle against the weather’s effects on my mood every year (in the order I implement them throughout my da

 Water.
 I begin my day with drinking two glasses of water.
-One plain (or with lemon squeezed into it when I have remembered to buy a lemon) and one with a shot of apple cider vinegar in it.
+One glass with lemon squeezed into it and one with a shot of apple cider vinegar in it.
 We all know that water is supposed to do wonders for our bodies but beginning your day with it kickstarts your whole system.

 Supplements.
 I take a few but Vitamin D has been my go-to for that little extra when the sun isn’t shining anymore.
+I add electrolytes to my water once or twice a day.
+I take some Saffron and add some Bach’s Rescue Remedy to water to help with the blues.
 Check with your doctor because, you know, I’m not a doctor.

 Light therapy.
 I use a light therapy lamp for thirty minutes each morning while I do some odds and ends on my computer.
-I struggle with sleeping through the night these days (as I’m pretty sure I’m perimenopausal), so I need all the help I can get.
+I struggle with insomnia, so I need all the help I can get.

 Tea.
 I’ve been drinking two or three cups of white or green tea every morning for years.
 I’m a huge fan of Adagio loose teas but they also come in tea bags.
-However, when the weather turns, I ask for Baetea’s Happy tea for my birthday and drink a few cups of that each day.
-(Baetea also comes in immunity, sleep, energy and a few others.)
+However, when the weather turns, I ask Energy Flow tea for my birthday and drink a few cups of that each day.

 Time with God.
 I spend time with God every morning.
 I journal whatever is on my mind and I read a devotional and some Scripture.
 But especially when facing the blues, upping my gratitude always shifts my perspective.
 So every day I list off several things that I am truly grateful for in my life.
 Also, outright asking God for the joy of the Lord to replace your sadness is a great practice to get into.

 Rest.
 If my body needs a nap, I now take one, no guilt.
 I read that 26 minutes is the ideal, and no joke, ever since I heard that, when I lay down, I don’t even need an alarm…I’m up in 26 minutes or less.
 However, you don’t want to nap too long or too late in the day as it might interfere with your nighttime rest.
-And a tip that has worked wonders for me for sleeping through the night and waking up rested – a tip we’ve all heard – is a consistent bedtime and wake time.
+And a tip that is helping me a bit with my sleep – a tip we’ve all heard – is a consistent bedtime and wake time.
 I was all over the place with both of these, but the past six months, I have lined up with my husband’s bedtime and wake-up schedule and it’s helped tremendously.

 Stay connected.
-Though I try to see one person I love socially each week, the weather can make us turn inward a bit, or at least can deter us from getting ourselves out in the world.
+Though I try to see one person I love socially each week or at least over Zoom, the weather can make us turn inward a bit, or at least can deter us from getting ourselves out in the world.
 So I’m sure I text my husband and friends and kids more during the indoor months, which is a great way to keep connected.